-We are delighted that the next crop of Academy Plus players look equally talented and we look forward to seeing them develop, notably with a number of bowlers coming through.
-Some, like batsman Greg Willows (19) are already on the National radar having been selected for the U19’s before injury prevented him playing.
+We are delighted that the next crop of Academy Plus players look equally talented, notably the bowlers and we look forward to seeing them come through the ranks.
+Some, like batsman Greg Willows (19) are already on the National team radar having been selected for the U19’s before injury prevented him from playing.

 Harry Hankins (19), younger brother to Gloucestershire player George, is a quick bowler who can also play a crucial role with the bat in the middle order.
 Jack Gibbs (18) is another bowler with significant promise having previously enjoyed a stint in the South West squad.
 The final man in the quartet is Adrian Neill (24) who has been a major feature of the Second XI squad in 2018 having also established himself as a Scotland A player.